-Cogentin is a prescription drug approved by the Food and Drug Administration (FDA) in 1954 to treat motor symptoms in all forms of Parkinsonism.
-Cogentin is often prescribed to younger people with Parkinson’s Disease.
+Cogentin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat motor symptoms in all forms of parkinsonism.
+Cogentin is often prescribed to younger people with Parkinson’s disease.
 Cogentin is also referred to by its drug name, benztropine mesylate.

-Cogentin is not suitable for use in people with tardive dyskinesia or angle-closure glaucoma, or who have previously shown hypersensitivity to benztropine mesylate.
-Cogentin must be used with caution in people with mental disorders, enlarged prostate, fast heart rate (tachycardia), liver or kidney disease, or problems with the heart, stomach, or blood pressure.
+Cogentin is not suitable for people with tardive dyskinesia or angle-closure glaucoma, or those who have previously shown hypersensitivity to benztropine mesylate.
+Cogentin must be used with caution in people with a mental disorder, enlarged prostate, fast heart rate (tachycardia), liver or kidney disease, or problems with the heart, stomach, or blood pressure.
 Cogentin may not be appropriate for women who are pregnant or breastfeeding.

 Cogentin is a member of a class of drugs called anticholinergics.
 Cogentin is believed to work by influencing the balance of brain chemicals called neurotransmitters.
 Neurotransmitters enable the transmission of messages between nerves.